 The portability effort touches every component, so the “portability” label is used to identify all portability-related issues.
 Pure design or proto definitions should use the “beam-model” component.
 A common pattern for new portability features is that the overall feature is in “beam-model” with subtasks for each SDK and runner in their respective components.

-MVP, and FeatureCompletness nearly done (missing SDF, timers) for SDKs, Python ULR, and shared java runners library.
-Currently, the Flink and Spark runners support portable pipeline execution.
+MVP, and FeatureCompletness nearly done for SDKs, Python ULR, and shared java runners library.
+Performance is good and multi-language pipelines are supported.
+Currently, the Flink and Spark runners support portable pipeline execution, as does Dataflow when using the Dataflow Runner v2.
 See the Portability support table for details.

 Running Python wordcount on Flink